[ O/P | Introduction | Song Index ]

 The song:

-Obviously, the song is about Islamist terrorism.
-This is also one of the topics of Bloodsports; other songs on terrorist acts are All of This, The Attack, Far Better Thing and Flying through the Smoke.
+Christian fundamentalism is also the subject of Christian Militia.
+Islamist terrorism is also one of the topics of Bloodsports; other songs on terrorist acts are All of This, The Attack, Breathing, Far Better Thing and Flying through the Smoke.

 Holy Fools: